© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated grange is a scheduled monument protected by Historic England under reference 1010307.
 View the official record →

-Moated grange is a medieval agricultural settlement located in Leicestershire, England.
+Moated grange is a medieval agricultural settlement located in Leicestershire, England, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010307.

 Moated grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010307.